julianwachholz/django-guest-user/README.md

 Check wether the given user instance is a temporary guest.

+### `guest_user.signals.guest_created`

+Signal dispatched when a visitor accessed a view that created a guest user.

+Provides `user` and `request` arguments.

 ### `guest_user.signals.converted`

-Signal that is dispatched when a guest user is converted to a regular user.
+Signal dispatched when a guest user is converted to a regular user.

+Provides `user` and `request` arguments.

 ### Template tag `is_guest_user`